sr99622/libonvif/README.md

     path = /home/onvif-gui/Pictures
     browsable = yes
     read only = yes

+  [Documents]
+    comment = Shared Documents Folder
+    path = /home/onvif-gui/Documents
+    browsable = yes
+    read only = no
   ```

-  <h3>Step 3.
-Re-start the Samba service</h3> After changing the configuration file, it is necessary to re-start the service in order to enact the changes made.
+  <h4>Step 3.
+Re-start the Samba service</h4> After changing the configuration file, it is necessary to re-start the service in order to enact the changes made.
 This should be done any time changes are made to the smb.conf file.

   ```
   sudo systemctl restart smbd
   ```

-  <h3>Step 4. <b>Add User and Set Samba Password</b></h3>
+  <h4>Step 4. <b>Add User and Set Samba Password</b></h4>

   The command to add a user is